MicrosoftDocs/Viva/Viva/insights/advanced/analyst/meeting-query.md

 ### To move and delete conditions and condition groups

-To move a condition or condition group, take the following actions"
+To move a condition or condition group, take the following actions:
 1. Select the six-dot icon to the right.
 1. Drag the six-dot icon above or below other conditions or groups.